colyseus/docs/docs/demo/starboss/index.md

     onRoomsReceived?.Invoke(rooms);
 }
 ```
 We also updated the `OnRoomsReceived` delegate call to use `StarBossRoomAvailable`.
-Finally, for every entry we receive, we Instantiate an object of with a `RoomListItem` component attached  and we pass it a reference to the room available.
+Finally, for every entry we receive, we Instantiate an object with a `RoomListItem` component attached  and we pass it a reference to the room available.
 In the `DetermineMode` function in `RoomListItem.cs`:
 ```csharp
 bool isCoop = roomRef.metadata.isCoop;